Skip to content

 • target - the target to update.
 This can be a DOM Element or a CSS selector string.

 • request - the update "request".
 May be an update function or an ElementUpdater.
-Usually you will use the return of an wecco.html template string.
+The following things can be used:

 • notifyUpdated whether to send an update event after the element update